-The Volvo 9700 bus could be equipped with up to two single-leaf doors opening outwards.
-The doors are normally operated by pneumatic cylinders.
+The Volvo 9700 bus is equipped with one single-leaf door opening outwards.
+The door is normally operated by pneumatic cylinders.

-The doors may be equipped with a system protecting passengers from being trapped in the doorway during opening or closing, this system has sensors measuring the air pressure in the door system.
+The door may be equipped with a system protecting passengers from being trapped in the doorway during opening or closing, this system has sensors measuring the air pressure in the door system.